Comparing Electricity Plans

 Variable Electricity Rates – Flexibility

 Variable-rate electricity plans change in cost from month to month, based largely on the cost of wholesale electricity.
+But, there’s no contract!

 On the downside, variable-rate plans offer absolutely no protections from fluctuations in the cost of electricity.
+That can make variable plans risky for customers who can’t absorb a sudden increase in electricity costs.

 Indexed Electricity Rates – Playing the Market

-An indexed electricity rate simply means that the price of your electricity is tied to another underlying variable.
-For most indexed electricity rates, the underlying variable is the price of a publicly available index.
+An indexed electricity rate means that the price of your electricity is tied to another underlying variable.
+These plan rates are highly volatile.
+For most indexed electricity rates, the underlying variable is the price of a publicly available index such as the NYMEX natural gas futures contract.

 Types of Electricity Plans in Texas